project-gemmi/gemmi/docs/analysis.rst

 Substructure matching
 ---------------------

-Now a little script to illustrate subgraph isomorphism.
+Now, a little script to illustrate subgraph isomorphism.
 The script takes a (three-letter-)code of a molecule that is to be used as a pattern and finds CCD entries that contain such a substructure.
 As in the previous example, hydrogens and bond types are ignored.